There are three bodies of source code that can be referred to as "Henry Spencer's regular expression library".

 Firstly the "old library" or the "book library".
 This was originally posted to the Usenet group mod.sources on 19 January 1986 and was updated for the

 book Software Solutions In C, ed.
 Dale Schumacher, Academic

-However, a port by Walter Waldo's is available: hsrex.tar.gz (79908 bytes).
+However, a couple of ports are available.
+Walter Waldo made a C++ library, which can be obtained from a github repository, or download hsrex-master.zip.
 Documentation is somewhat lacking for this library, but here's a basic example for the ASCII version: hsrex-char.c.
 The Tcl library documentation may also be useful.

 There's also a Java port by Basis Technology Corporation available in github.